hizhisong/linux-bing-wallpaper/README.md

 It sets Bing.com wallpaper of the Day as your Linux Desktop

-It supports GNOME (2 and 3), KDE 4 / Plasma 5, XFCE4, MATE, Cinnamon, LXDE(LXQT).
+It supports GNOME (2 and 3), KDE 4 / Plasma 5 / Plasma 6, XFCE4, MATE, Cinnamon, LXDE(LXQT).

 ## Usage